rdmorganiser/rdmo-catalog/rdmorganiser/questions/readme-SMP.md

 ## General

 A software management plan (SMP) can help significantly with design, implementation and long-term availability of a software project.
-The essential advantage of an SMP filled out in advance is the explicit handling of the emerging research software with documented information.
-At the same time, it also makes it clearer which topics have not yet been solved or covered.
+Compiling a SMP in advance allows clarifying the organisational framework needed to achieve functional, well understandable software code.
+It encompasses cooperation rules among contributors, versioning, security measures to prevent loss and corruption, keep clarity about objective, scope, and prerequisites for functionality, as well as clarification on IPR issues.
+Completing an appropriately designed SMP template makes clear which conditions relevant for state-of-the-art software production still need to be addressed/specified.

 This RDMO catalogue was developed by the [Max Planck Digital Library, MaxIT](https://www.mpdl.mpg.de/) Collections division.
 The first version (2022) was developed by Yves Vincent Grossmann, including a FAIR4RS view by Jan Matthiesen.
 The currrent version (2026) was developed within the DFG project [MAUS (MAschinelle Unterstützung von Software-Management-Plänen)](https://gepris.dfg.de/gepris/projekt/543616919), including 4 views (`view-smp-citation.xml`, `view-smp-codemeta.xml`, `view-smp-readme.xml`, `view-smp-report.xml`).